 I am fortunate that I have a bunch of handy people in my family.
-My brother was kind enough to bolt my television console to the wall and then we fastened the TV to the furniture’s table top using an earthquake proof set of tension straps.
-The whole project cost about $20.
-Any piece of furniture can be tipped over, so it is imperative to anchor them to the wall with furniture straps and be sure to anchor to a stud.
+My brother was kind enough to bolt my television console to the wall and then we fastened the TV to the furniture’s tabletop using an earthquake-proof set of tension straps.
+The whole project cost about $25.
+Any piece of furniture can be tipped over, so it is imperative to anchor them to the wall with furniture straps and be sure to anchor them to a stud.
 They are inexpensive and relatively easy to install.
-If you cannot do it yourself, it is worth the money to hire a handyman, find a friend to help, or enlist a baby proofing service just for this job.
-Also, be mindful that babies can sometimes open and climb up on drawers, so drawer latches should be installed as well — this also helps little fingers from getting slammed in drawers.
+If you cannot do it yourself, it is worth the money to hire a handyman, find a friend to help or enlist a baby proofing service just for this job as mentioned above.

-(Twiniversity note: When your kids are old enough to climb, seriously consider removing all furniture but their cribs from their bedrooms.
+Twiniversity Tip: When your kids are old enough to climb, seriously consider removing all furniture but their cribs from their bedrooms.
 If two or more kids are sharing a room they can easily work together to pull something down and many children have been injured or killed this way.
 Remember that even an anchored piece of furniture can come down with the right weight and force and young children should be supervised at all times.
-Visit Meghan’s Hope for more information.)
+Visit Meghan’s Hope for more information.

 Electrical / Wires / Strangulation hazards